dumconstantin/TDD-like-you-really-mean-it/Snake-Game-edition/README.md

-## TDD like you really mean it - Pacman edition
+## TDD like you really mean it - Snake Game edition

 **"TDD like you really mean it"** is a rather extreme coding technique that reveals the true nature of TDD.